josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🇺🇸_dear_america.md

 ---

 ## 🌌 Constellations
 🎩 🕸️ 🐄 🛠️ 🍸 — transatlantic technology exchange; workflow-first AI; repair and interoperability; industrial capability; sovereignty as bargaining power.

+*Follow the evidence:*

+- [📰: The Times: “Minister calls X a ‘disgrace’ for shunning talks on RNLI abuse”](https://www.thetimes.com/uk/politics/article/lisa-nandy-elon-musks-x-rnli-abuse-migrant-protests-vdm0bg3gd) – *The fake geek boy won’t take any responsibility for the humans risking their lives to save others at sea.*

 ---